Syros: Kastri culture

 The history of settlement on Syros goes back at least 5,000 years, to the Early Bronze Age of the Cycladic civilization.
 This is when the hill-top settlement of Kastri began.
 Archaeologists describe Early Cycladic III (ECIII) culture as Kastri culture.
+It had links with the Anatolian Trade Network, connected with Limantepe in Asia Minor.

 Kastri, dated by archaeologists to 2800-2300 BC, was one of the earliest settlements in Greece that were protected by stone walls with rounded bastions.
 Also the cemetery of Chalandriani is associated with Kastri.
 Inside the fortification, the houses shared party walls and were packed close together.
 It is estimated that the fortified town was home to up to 300 people.

 The site was first discovered and excavated in 1898 by Christos Tsountas, the "father of Cycladic research".
 Kastri had some of the earliest metalwork in the region, and also some of the earliest use of potter's wheel.

 Antiquity

 Throughout history, the island was known as Syra (Σύρα), then Syros or Siros (Σῦρος).
 In later times, it appears to have been inhabited by the Phoenicians.
 In the Odyssey, Syros was the country of the swineherd Eumaeus who described it at length (Odyssey, XV, 403 sq.), although it has also been suggested that Eumaeus referred to Syracuse, Sicily.

 The island was also the home of the philosopher Pherecydes, the teacher of Pythagoras.
 It possessed two leading cities, Syros (now the modern Ermoupoli) and another city (Galessus) on the western coast where Galissas now stands.

-The island did not play an important role during antiquity nor the early Christian years, it was not even a diocese at a time when even the smallest island possessed its bishop.
-During Roman times the capital of Syros was situated in the area of contemporary Ermoupoli.
+The island did not play an important role during antiquity or the early Christian years.
+It was not even a diocese at a time when even the smallest island possessed its bishop.
+During Roman times, the capital of Syros was situated in the area of contemporary Ermoupoli.